ohare93/ohare93.github.io/_posts/2019-01-30-anki-beginner-instructions.md

 [![Image](/assets/anki-examples/search-for-deck.png){: style="border: 1px solid black;"}][AnkiSharedDecks]

 You can download and import these decks into your Anki, then change the decks however you want.
-If the author makes a change to the original deck yours will not change, but you can usually redownload the updated version and apply the changes without impacting your study progress.
+If the author makes a change to the original deck yours will not change, but you can usually re-download the updated version and apply the changes without impacting your study progress.

 Let's take this deck on the [NATO Phonetic Alphabet][NatoDeck] as our example.